infinum/qa-handbook/Basics/Software development methodologies.md

 ## Scrum roles

+### Stakeholders
+Stakeholders are the purpose for which a product or service is created in the first place.
+They have certain requirements that need to be fulfilled.
+It is the responsibility of the Scrum team to fulfill the given requirements of the stakeholders and satisfy them.
+An important point that needs to be noted is that stakeholders are not always Product owners, but Product owners are always stakeholders.

 ### Scrum master
 The Scrum master ensures the team lives agile values and principles and follows the processes and practices that the team agreed they would use.